SprocketBot/sprocket-infra/TOWNHALL_DECK.md

 ### This Cannot Happen Again

-**One volunteer carrying the entire infrastructure on their back is not sustainable.**
+**Relying on emergency volunteer efforts is not sustainable.**

 **What happens if**:
-- That volunteer gets burned out?
+- Our next crisis hits during a busy period?
-- They get a new job with less free time?
+- The people with knowledge aren't available?
-- They move on to other interests?
+- We face a problem nobody knows how to solve?
-- They simply can't handle the stress anymore?
+- Someone gets burned out from carrying too much?

-**The answer**: The platform goes down again, possibly for good.
+**The answer**: We risk everything falling apart again, possibly for good.

 ---

 ## We Need Your Help

-### The Call to Action
+### Building a Sustainable Infrastructure Team

-**We desperately need more volunteers with technical skills.**
+**We need to transition from crisis response to sustainable operations.**

 **Specifically, we need people who can**:
 - Help maintain infrastructure